castorini/onboarding/README.md

 5. [Contriever Baseline for NFCorpus](https://github.com/castorini/pyserini/blob/master/docs/experiments-nfcorpus.md)
 6. [A Deeper Dive into Dense and Sparse Representations](https://github.com/castorini/pyserini/blob/master/docs/conceptual-framework2.md)

-When you are proceeding along the onboarding path, please _don't_ send a separate pull request for each file.
+When proceeding along the onboarding path, please _don't_ send a separate pull request for each file.
 Instead, consolidate your edits into a single pull request for each repo.

 ## Resources